 Lecturer of Oboe

 Prior to his arrival at Southeastern he taught at the University of Miami and the University of Alabama.
-As an oboist and English hornist he has played nationally throughout the Southeast, New York, Boston, and internationally in France and Brasil.
-Locally he has performed with The Baton Rouge Symphony, The Rapides Symphony, The Gulf Coast Symphony, The Acadian Symphony, The Louisiana Sinfonietta, The Natchez Opera Festival, and additionally with The Jefferson Parish Performing Arts Society.
-His primary teachers have been James Ryon, Erik Larson, Wayne Rapier, and Louis Rosenblatt.
+As an oboist and English hornist he has played nationally throughout the Southeast, New York, Boston, Phoenix, and internationally in France, Brasil, and Ecuador.
+Locally he has performed with The Baton Rouge Symphony, The Rapides Symphony, The Gulf Coast Symphony, The Acadian Symphony, The Louisiana Sinfonietta, The Natchez Opera Festival, The Jefferson Parish Performing Arts Society, and with Festival South.
+Additionally, Dr. Smith recently performed at the 2019 annual meeting of the International Double Reed Society (IDRS) and can be heard in recordings from the NAXOS label.
+His primary teachers have been Galit Kaunitz, James Ryon, Erik Larson, Bob Weiner, Wayne Rapier, and Louis Rosenblatt.

-As an historical musicologist he has presented his research nationally at the annual meetings of The Society for American Music, The American Comparative Literature Society, Music and the Moving Image Conference, and in lecture at the Salvador Dali Museum in St. Petersburg, Florida.
-His primary research interests include twentieth-century avant-garde art movements (specifically Dada and Surrealism), film studies, and music of the American post-war avant-garde.
-Currently he serves on the Public Relations committee for The Society for American Music.
+As an historical musicologist he has published works in the Journal of the Society for American Music (JSAM) and American Music, and has presented his research both nationally and internationally at the annual meetings of The Society for American Music, The American Comparative Literature Society, Music and the Moving Image Conference, and in lecture at the Salvador Dali Museum in St. Petersburg, Florida.
+His primary research interests include the music and art of John Cage, twentieth-century avant-garde art movements (specifically Dada and Surrealism), film studies, and music of the American post-war avant-garde.
+Currently he serves as chair of the Society for American Music’s LGBTQ interest group and is on the program committee of the American Musicological Society’s Pedagogy Interest Group.
+He previously served as chair of the Public Relations committee for The Society for American Music.